markd2/AdventOfCode/2021/readme.md

 and ran out of available time.
 It was fun, but frustrating when doing [alot](http://hyperboleandahalf.blogspot.com/2010/04/alot-is-better-than-you-at-everything.html) of string processing.

+I'm using swift-sh (https://nshipster.com/swift-sh/) so I can use swift scripts with SwiftAlgorithms (https://github.com/apple/swift-algorithms)

 ## Day 1 - Sonar Sweep